pvdz/zeparser3/tests/testcases/strict_mode/eval/cannot_pre-dec_eval.md

 `````
 throws: Parser error!
-  Cannot inc/dec a non-assignable value as prefix
+  Cannot inc/dec a non-assignable value as prefix (at EOF)

 --eval
   ^------- error